A doubly robust learner for regression and inference with right-censored outcomes: Simulations

 The choice of bandwidth greatly affects the validity of inference based on kernel estimators, see for example Table I in~\citet{Calonico.etal:2014}, making bandwidth selection important.
 In a setting resembling this numerical study, it would hence be natural to select different bandwidths for different values of $W$.
 It would be desirable to do this in some data-adaptive way, but then the resulting regression estimator might fall outside the class of linear smoothers and hence also outside of Proposition~\ref{prop:asymp}.
+It would be of great interest to extend the results of the present paper to such estimators, but this is left to future work.